 The designated safeguarding lead, their deputy or other appropriate member of staff will:

-Where a referral was made by phone follow up the referral in writing using the online referral system within 48 hours and attaching any existing assessment e.g. early help assessment.
-In all cases the school/college will also include information held about any place-based risks (harm outside of the home)
+Where a referral was made by phone follow up the referral in writing using the online referral system within 48 hours and attaching any existing assessment e.g., early help assessment.
+In all cases the school will also include information held about any place-based risks (harm outside of the home)

-Be aware that local authority children’s social care should make a decision within one working day of the referral being made about what course of action they are taking and let the school/college know the outcome.
+Be aware that local authority children’s social care should make a decision within one working day of the referral being made about what course of action they are taking and let the school know the outcome.
 If the information is not forthcoming, the designated safeguarding lead or another appropriate member of staff should follow this up

 Maintain contact with the allocated social worker and support them or other agencies following any referral